SolarNetwork/solarnetwork-node/net.solarnetwork.node.control.ping/README.md

 The `SystemConfigure` instruction topic can be used to test the HTTP connection, which can be used to verify SolarNode's network connectivity status.
-If no **Service Name** is configured, the instruction `service` parameter must be `ping`.
-Otherwise the `service` parameter must be `ping-{service name}` where `{service name}` is the **Service Name** value.
+If no **Service Name** is configured, the instruction `service` parameter must be `/setup/network/ping`.
+Otherwise the `service` parameter must be `/setup/network/ping/{service name}` where `{service name}` is the **Service Name** value.
 The instruction will return the `Completed` state regardless if the ping test is successful or not.
 A `message` result parameter will contain a description of the outcome.
 If the ping test fails for any reason, a `result` result parameter will contain either the ping requests's returned status code, or `-1` if the request could not be completed, e.g. the connection could not be established.